-Laboratory Schedule: Please consult the university online course information site as well as the laboratory schedule found on the laboratory Moodle site.
-Laboratory times and places vary by course section and lab section.
+Laboratory Schedule: Please consult the university online course information site as well as the laboratory schedule found on the Moodle site.
+Laboratory times and places vary by lab section.

 Both lecture and laboratory components must be passed independently to pass the course.